Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Introduction

-We summarise next the contributions of this work: \begin{enumerate} \item We present a new technique to include inputs (non-determinism) in the abstract acceleration of general linear loops, thus overcoming its greatest limitation. \item We introduce the use of support functions in complex spaces, in order to increase the precision of previous abstract acceleration methods. \item By extending abstract acceleration and combining it with the use of support functions, we produce a time-unbounded reachability analysis that overcomes the main barrier of state-of-the-art techniques and tools for linear hybrid systems with inputs. \item We employ floating point computations associated to bounded error quantification, to significantly increase the speed and scalability of previous abstract acceleration techniques, while retaining soundness. \end{enumerate}
+\begin{enumerate} \item We present a new technique to include inputs (non-determinism) in the abstract acceleration of general linear loops. \item We introduce the use of support functions in complex spaces, in order to increase the precision of previous abstract acceleration methods. \jrronly{ \item We develop a counterexample-guided refinement for Abstract Acceleration for safety verification, maximising speed when precision is not necessary, thus allowing for optimal analysis within a safe region. \item We extend Abstract Acceleration to the continuous time case. } \end{enumerate}